 In which fixed configuration is the motor wired?

 Hint: Have a look at the board drawings.

 Why does the motor start in 4 audible steps?

 Hint: Use the equivalent model developed in Question 4 to support your explanation.

 Setting the DC generator in independent configuration and keeping its output in open-circuit, bring its rotor to its nominal speed of rotation.
 Measure, draw and explain the no-load characteristic.

-Hint: Take measurements of the excitation current and of the output voltage starting with a zero excitation current and increasing it to reach the nominal output voltage.
-Later, do the same decreasing it back to zero.
+Hint: Starting with a zero excitation current, gradually increase it by steps of 0.1 A until reaching the nominal output voltage, and decrease it back to zero.
+Plot how the output voltage varies with the excitation current.
+What do you observe (3 things)?